Table of Contents

 7-The overwhelming willingness of Christians to be persecuted and martyred for being witnesses to the resurrection

 Many eye witnesses to the Resurrection and millions through the ages have experienced the power of conversion.
-These endured being beaten, burned, stoned to death, thrown to the lions, tortured and crucified.
+These endured being beaten, burned, stoned to death, thrown to the lions, tortured, and crucified.
 They gave up their lives as the ultimate evidence of their faith in the resurrection.
-No one sacrifice his life for a lie.
+No one sacrifices his life for a lie.

 Check out our Bible Answers page for more information on a variety of topics.